svermeulen/vim-yoink/README.md

 Another feature worth mentioning is that if you have `&clipboard` set to either `unnamed` or `unnamedplus` then Yoink will automatically record yanks that have occurred outside of vim.
 It does this by checking if the system clipboard was changed every time Vim gains focus and if so adding the new yank to the history.

+Note that if you don't like this behaviour you can disable it by setting `g:yoinkSyncSystemClipboardOnFocus` to `0`

 ## Integration with vim-cutlass

 If you also have [vim-cutlass](https://github.com/svermeulen/vim-cutlass) installed then I suggest you set `g:yoinkIncludeDeleteOperations` to 1.
 Otherwise the 'cut' operator that you use will not be added to the yank history.